panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-03-03-PMC/2021-03-03-PMC_Summary.md

 The meeting was overdue by this point.

-* WP7 - Sustainability: Ornela reported having finished WP leaders interviews and meeting with Sophie
+* WP7 - Sustainability: Ornela reported having finished WP leaders interviews and working in the adaptation of the business models, according to the outcomes.
+She is meeting with Sophie tomorrow to discuss how to involve ExPaNDS in the sustainability.
+No news for the cost collection, no new contributions received from partners.

 * WP8 - Staff and User Training: Thomas did not have time to report.